- Home

 Tips for managing fatigue

-- Regular light to moderate exercise has been shown to reduce fatigue.
+- Do some regular light to moderate exercise.
+This has been shown to reduce fatigue.
 Even a walk around the block can help.
-An exercise physiologist or physiotherapist can suggest exercises that are right for you.
+An exercise physiologist or physiotherapist can suggest exercises suited to you.

-- Try to be intimate at different times of the day.
+- Try being intimate at different times of the day.

-- Speak to an occupational therapist about ways to manage your fatigue.
+- Talk to an occupational therapist, cancer nurse or Cancer Council 13 11 20 consultant about ways to manage fatigue.

 More resources